jheanr/happy-web/README.md

+## Happy
+Aplicação em desenvolvimento durante a [Next Level Week #3 da Rocketseat](https://nextlevelweek.com/).

+## Available Scripts
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

 In the project directory, you can run: